-One-stop operators may be a single entity (public, private or non- profit) or a consortium of entities (20 CFR § 678.600).
+One-stop operators may be a single entity (public, private or non-profit) or a consortium of entities (20 CFR § 678.600).
 If the consortium of entities is one of the one-stop partners, it must include a minimum of three of the one-stop partners as described in 20 CFR § 678.400.

-In consultation and collaboration with core partners and the State of Nevada governor's workforce development board (GWDB), the LWDBs will issue, in a full and open competitive process, a Request for Proposals (RFP) as required by WIOA Sec.
+In consultation and collaboration with core partners and the State of Nevada GWDB, the LWDBs will issue, in a full and open competitive process, a Request for Proposals (RFP) as required by WIOA Sec.
 121(d)(2)(A), at least every four years.